iqbalyarkhan/old-website/content/2021-06-08--ReactJS-Notes.md

 ```

 ### React Side Effects
 Next we’ll add a feature to our Search component in the form of another React hook.
 We’ll make the Search component remember the most recent search interaction, so the application opens it in the browser whenever it restarts.
 We'll use the local storage of our browser to store the `searchTerm` accompanied by an id.
-Next, we'll use this stored value (if it exists)m to set the initial state of the `searchTerm`.
+Next, we'll use this stored value (if it exists) to set the initial state of the `searchTerm`.
 If it doesn't exist, we'll do 2 things:

 1. We'll default to `React` for our initial search term.
-2. We'll set the `stateHistory` to whatever the user searches for which'll be used when the user re-visits the page.
+2. We'll set the `stateHistory` to whatever the user searches for.
+This value will then be used when user re-visits the page.

 To do so, we'll use `localStorage`. `localStorge` has 2 important methods: